 Using Modules to Create Scaffolds for Learning

 McKinnon and Kempa use a module approach to create a system for scaffolding learning.
 This means that they have broken down complex social skills (i.e. joint attention, self-awareness and perspective taking) into component parts.
 These parts can then be taught and strung together to create those more complex behavior chains.

-Assessors then determine if the child displays each skill within the module in a 1:1 setting, in a group, or in a natural setting.
-The assessment tracks the child’s progress through all the facets of the identified social skills.
+Assessors then determine if the learner displays each skill within the module in a 1:1 setting, in a group, or in a natural setting.
+The assessment tracks the learner’s progress through all the facets of the identified social skills.